yitznewton/yitznewton.github.io/_posts/2014-10-22-decoupling-domain-in-angular.md

 This predilection led to an acute point of discomfort for me when my team began working on a new project in AngularJS.
-This Model-View-Whatever JavaScript framework offers its own dependency injection facility, and in code examples, this DI service itself is injected into modules within the application, so that they can in turn access their own dependencies.
+This Model-View-Whatever JavaScript framework offers its own dependency injection facility, and in the code examples I've seen, **this DI service is injected into domain modules,** so that they can in turn access their own dependencies.

-This is the controversial **Service Locator** pattern, and here has an unfortunate result that erodes the Clean Architecture.
+This is the controversial **Service Locator** pattern, and here, it has an unfortunate result that erodes the Clean Architecture.

 **In allowing a business domain module to request its own dependencies via